platformsh/platformsh-docs/docs/src/define-routes/cache.md

 The HTTP cache is enabled by default, however you may wish to override this behavior.

-To configure the HTTP cache, add a `cache` key to your route:
+To configure the HTTP cache, add a `cache` key to your route, as in the default:

 ```yaml {location=".platform/routes.yaml"}
 https://{default}/: